 Associate professor of history and education.

-Associate professor of history and education in the department of education.
+Associate professor of history and education.
 In 2013, I defended my dissertation discussing the interaction between historical cultures in the Nordic countries within the framework of a "pan-Nordic" textbook revision.
 Since then, I have continued to research the history and conditions of the school subject of history in various projects.
 I am part of the research environment "History and Education", and the Umeå Research Centre for Social Studies Didactics (UmSOD).
 Read more about UmSOD.